 In one Worlds Adrift scaling test, we simulated a game world of 25,600 square kilometres—larger than the real-life surface area of Wales—inhabited by four million entities.
 This required 49 logic workers and 625 Unity engines collaboratively simulating the world’s physics (a hard problem on its own).

 At the peak of this playtest, thousands of players were roaming around the islands, harvesting materials, building ships, and engaging in exciting yet completely unscripted battles.

 A small team can quickly build a commercial MMO such as Worlds Adrift, set in a world of a scale, complexity and level of detail never attempted before, where thousands of players can interact simultaneously, with no more effort than it takes to build a single-player game.

-Worlds Adrift will be open source at launch, but we also want to put this technology in your hands now!
 We can’t wait to see what new kind of games become possible when scale and complexity are not an issue.
 10,000 players in a single massive FPS battle?
 Incredibly realistic worlds on your mobile phone?
 The kind of immersive experiences VR deserves?
-Sign up for the SpatialOS Alpha and decide yourself.
+Sign up for the SpatialOS Beta and decide yourself.